Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective

 \subsection{Robustness of Rosenbaum's estimator}

 In classical nonparametrics, a natural way to quantify the robustness of an estimator is via its (asymptotic) breakdown point (see, e.g., \citet{hettmansperger2010}).
-As in our setting the indices corresponding to the treatment and control groups are not deterministic but are rather chosen by randomization, we define the (asymptotic) breakdown point of an estimator of the constant treatment effect $\tau$ in the following fashion. \begin{definition} [Breakdown point] Consider any estimator $\widehat{\tau} =\widehat{\tau}(Y_1,\dots,Y_N;Z_1,\dots,Z_N)$ of the constant treatment effect $\tau$.
+Since in our setting the indices corresponding to the treatment and control groups are not deterministic but are rather chosen by randomization, we define the (asymptotic) breakdown point of an estimator of the constant treatment effect $\tau$ in the following fashion. \begin{definition} [Breakdown point] Consider any estimator $\widehat{\tau} =\widehat{\tau}(Y_1,\dots,Y_N;Z_1,\dots,Z_N)$ of the constant treatment effect $\tau$.
 The finite sample breakdown point of $\widehat{\tau}$ is defined as: